oVirt/ovirt-site/source/develop/release-management/features/network/networking-api-security-groups.html.md

 to 'True', meaning that security group filters will be applied to it.

 This causes all incomming traffic to the port to be dropped, until the user white-lists the intended traffic for that port.
+Outgoing traffic would also be dropped, but rules allowing all egress IP traffic are automatically added to all security groups, to fulfill the security groups API requirements.

 ### User interface

-The user is meant to provision security group(s) and rule(s) through ansible, or using a REST client.
+The user is meant to provision security group(s) and rule(s) through ansible, or using a REST client, targeting the ovirt-provider-ovn.

 This greatly reduces the oVirt-engine impact, since there's no need to implement the REST client side of the API, nor implement these changes in the